Kaulunani Urban & Community Forestry Program

 - Support community tree planting and tree demonstration projects.

 - Enhance the technical skills and knowledge of the urban forest industry.

 Kaulunani has grown from a program primarily focused on tree planting projects and education, to one that engages in challenging topics such as invasive species control, the role of trees in shoreline protection and restoration practices, measuring the environmental benefits of street trees, and other unique projects such as supporting chemical trials for control of the Erythrina Gall Wasp.

 The key to the success of this program is the blend of partners, people, and projects.
 Project elements such as environmental change, advanced planning, leadership, volunteer commitment, community involvement, interagency partnerships, appropriate plant selection, proper horticultural procedures and maintenance became leading indicators of successful urban forestry projects.

 Kaulunani helps communities improve the quality of life within the built environment through actively participating in urban forestry projects and gaining a better understanding of the role trees play in cities and neighborhoods.

 Citizen Forestry Pilot Tree Inventory

 Kaulunani has recently completed a pilot project to engage trained Citizen Foresters to inventory trees in the town of Kailua, Oahu.
 This project involved partners* and experts in training and education to employ citizen science as a viable approach to gain knowledge and community support for urban forests.
-Utilizing a software application by Plan-it Geo, Citizen Foresters have inventoried around 500 trees thus far!
+Utilizing a software application by Plan-it Geo, Citizen Foresters have inventoried over 2,000 trees thus far!
 The map can be explored online here.